 In a study from the Center for Disease Control and Prevention, 38 percent of adults living in New York reported getting less than the recommended seven hours of sleep per night.
 The CDC identifies daily sufficient sleep as one of the five key health behaviors for preventing chronic disease.

 “Poor sleep can lead to an increased risk for multiple medical issues, in addition to feeling poorly the next day.
-Depending on the cause, poor sleep can increase your risk for heart attack, stroke and other medical issues, just as much as untreated high blood pressure, elevated cholesterol and cigarette smoking.” said Director of the DENT Sleep Center, Dr. Marc Frost.
+Depending on the cause, poor sleep can increase your risk for heart attack, stroke and other medical issues, just as much as untreated high blood pressure, elevated cholesterol and cigarette smoking,” said Director of the DENT Sleep Center, Dr. Marc Frost.

 Insufficient sleep can be caused by a number of factors, many of which can be attributed to lifestyle habits such as late night electronic use or an inconsistent bedtime routine.
 However, in some instances poor sleep can be caused by a medical condition that must be diagnosed and treated by a medical professional.
 The first step in identifying if you have a sleep disorder is to consult with your primary care provider to decide if you should participate in a sleep study.

-For many, a sleep study can seem overwhelming or intimidating.
+For many, a sleep study can seem overwhelming and intimidating.
 We asked Doug Lukaszewski, a sleep technician in the DENT Sleep Center, commonly asked questions about sleep studies, to clear up some of the common misconceptions surrounding the diagnostic test.

 1. Do I need a referral from my provider for a sleep study?